 The long run.

 University is just one stop on the long road of your career path.
 Make it count.
 The relationships you make here will be vital to you in your future studies and career trajectory.
 I know the future is scary to think about.
 However, having reliable contacts in your field of study will aid your future job hunting tremendously.
 Cut your future self some slack and start making these contacts now.
 Networking is a key skill you will need to practise while at university, do not wait until third year to do so!

 Hopefully, now you are going to put in the effort to reach out to academics.
-All staff at the University of Manchester are lovely people, as long as you are professional, polite and patient nothing will go wrong!
+I’ve found that all staff at the University of Manchester are lovely people, as long as you are professional, polite and patient nothing will go wrong!

-If you are worried about how to write and structure an email to an academic, take a look at content ambassador Laura’s article on how to write an academic email.
+If you are worried about how to initially reach out, take a look at content ambassador Laura’s article on how to write an academic email.